Candy Crush Saga: Development

 Prior to the release of Candy Crush Saga, most of King's games were browser games offered through their website or partner portals such as Yahoo!.
 This included Candy Crush, a straightforward tile-matching game released in 2011 which King's chief creative officer and co-founder Sebastian Knutsson said came after a few hundred other games they had designed for the portal.
 Candy Crush's concept had been based on an early game King made, Miner Speed, that borrowed gameplay elements from Bejeweled.
 Candy Crush added new animations for the candies, and expressive paper doll-like characters that helped to make the game one of five most popular ones on the site by 2012.
 At that point, the game was a basic score attack game.
 Knutsson said, "the first version was three minutes of great gaming, but that three minutes didn't really evolve."
 Candy Crush, as with several of King's other portal games, featured tournament-style gameplay, where players could spend money to enter competitive tourneys for in-game boosts, which served as one of the main forms of revenue for the company in addition to in-game item sale microtransactions and advertisements.

-Around 2009, Facebook began to pull in developers, in particular Zynga, to offer social network games that could be built on its fundamental services; for King, this resulted in a large drop in players that they saw from their game portals within a year.
+Around 2009, Facebook began to pull in developers, in particular Zynga, to offer social network games that could be built on its fundamental services; for King, this resulted in a large drop in players at their game portals within a year.
 At this point, King started to determine how it could enter the Facebook and the associated mobile game markets, breaking up its web development department to work on Facebook and mobile games in 2010, including bringing several of their existing browser games to those platforms.
 Most of these existing games were introduced as beta versions to Facebook users, and the company used player counts and feedback to determine which of these titles had the most prospect for moving forward, allowing them to focus more intensive development on those titles while dropping the rest, in the style of a rapid prototyping approach.
 The Facebook platform allowed them to explore expansion of their existing tournament-style games and the ability to include microtransactions within the game.